 The Reserve Vineyards and Golf Club, in Aloha, OR is one of the Portland area’s finest, and unrivaled for its combination of completeness and quality.
 The Reserve offers two 18-hole courses of championship caliber that rotate biweekly in terms of accessibility to the public.
-This semi-private club and original host of the Jeld-Wen Tradition, is comprised of the North and South courses, designed by separate architects.
+This semi-private club and former host of the Jeld-Wen Tradition and Umpqua Bank Challenge is comprised of the North and South courses, designed by separate architects.
 Both sides are equally special yet rather different in style.
 The South Course at The Reserve plays longer and straighter with many tree lines and loads of sand, while the North Course requires more target golf along its shorter layout through rolling wetlands.
 No matter which course you play, you will encounter plenty of challenges and points of appreciation.
 The grounds at The Reserve are beautifully landscaped and impeccably maintained throughout both courses and beyond.
 Upon entering The Reserve’s long vineyard-lined driveway, and pulling up to the prominent chateau-style clubhouse, the tone is appropriately set for a first-rate golf experience.

 The North Course